LeoGanz/OMM-Memegenerator/server/README.md

 Under the route POST http://localhost:3000/images?token=THE-TOKEN the client can up- or down-vote a meme or comment a meme.
-Therefore, he/she just needs to specify which images he wants to access by giving the `metadata` in the JSON-Body and define `up` in the body to vote the meme up `down` to vote the meme down or give as `comment` a String to comment that under the wanted meme.
-Only one of `up`, `down`, `comment` should be defined in the body.
+Therefore, he/she just needs to specify which images he wants to access by giving the `memeId` in the JSON-Body and define `up` in the body to vote the meme up `down` to vote the meme down or give as `comment` a String to comment that under the wanted meme.
+Only one of `up` , `down`, `comment` should be defined in the body.
 An example JSON-body would look like this:

 ```
 {
-    "metadata": "someMeta",
+    "memeId": "someId",
     "comment":"this picture is great!"
 }
 ```